Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

 Outside the narrow-band region, states are ballistic ($r_{{\rm st}}=r_{{\rm st}}^{{\rm Poisson}}$ and $\mathcal{I}_{k}\sim L^{0}$) even in regions with a highly suppressed DOS.
 An example is given in Fig.$\,$\ref{fig:non_ballistic_dos_scalings}(f) for the states within the shaded area in the inset of Fig.$\,$\ref{fig:non_ballistic_dos_scalings}(b).

-Finally, for angles above and below the narrow-band regime in Fig.$\,$\ref{fig:non_ballistic_dos_scalings}, but still within the sub-ballistic range, the results are less conclusive.
-States exhibiting non-ballistic properties are also observed, but it is more challenging to infer the limiting behavior (see \cite{SM}).
+Finally, for angles above and below the narrow-band regime in Fig.$\,$\ref{fig:non_ballistic_dos_scalings}, but still within the sub-ballistic range, states exhibiting non-ballistic properties are also observed.
+However, their limiting behavior is less conclusive (see \cite{SM}).

 \paragraph{Conductance.---}